thomashoullier/pkg-merge/README.md

 # Package-merge algorithm Common Lisp implementation
-We implemented the package-merge algorithm [1] for solving the problem of length-limited Huffman coding.
+We implemented the package-merge algorithm [1] for solving the Coin Collector problem.
 This is mainly a (hopefully clear) write-up of the details of the package-merge algorithm for the sake of documentation.

+This is linked to the problem of length-limited Huffman coding, but we just limit ourselves to the Coin Collector problem here for the sake of clarity.

 ⚠⚠⚠ The implementation is for the sake of testing and research.
-Better algorithms have been published for solving the exact same problem with much better space performance [2].
+Better algorithms have been published for solving the length-limited Huffman coding problem with better space performance [2].
 Please ponder a while before using this in production as is. ⚠⚠⚠

 ## Problem presentation
 [1] introduces the (binary) "Coin Collector's problem".
 A numismat has run out